-1994: Alder King introduces 23 acre brownfield development opportunity to Castlemore Securities Ltd
+1994: Alder King introduces 23 acre brownfield development opportunity to Castlemore Securities Ltd.

 1995: Secured the development opportunity and planning permission for 100,000 sq m of mixed use development.

-1997 onwards: Phase 1 (Core site) Delivered nine schemes of development totaling over 70,000 sq m.
+1997 onwards: Phase 1 (Core site) Delivered nine schemes of development totalling over 70,000 sq m.

-2003: Completed the assembly of Phase 2 (North shore) and in 2004 obtained planning permission for in excess of 100,000 sq m of additional mixed use development.
+2003: Completed the assembly of Phase 2 (north shore) and in 2004 obtained planning permission for in excess of 100,000 sq m of additional mixed use development.
 Completed four major transaction/schemes of development before Castlemore entered administration in 2008.

 2009: Jointly appointed by PWC as administrators to dispose of both completed development and undeveloped plots.
 This included the investment sale of the completed £93 million One Glass Wharf development let to Burges Salmon and the sale of the majority of the undeveloped sites to Salmon Harvester Developments and NFU.

 2015: Letting of 2 Glass Wharf to PWC.

 2016: Letting of 3 Glass Wharf to HMRC.

 Current: Alder King is currently promoting Welcome Building which will complete in 2024.